 The class teacher will take the register between 8.55 and 9:05 am..
-A child arriving after the gate has shut but before 9.10 am should come into school through the main entrance.
-They will be marked as late- L.
+A child arriving after the gate has shut but before 9.05 am should come into school through the main entrance.

-The registers close at 9.10 a.m. and any children who arrive after this time will be marked as absent for that session, either with a 'U' if they arrive in school after this time or with an 'N' if they do not arrive at all.
+The registers close at 9.05 a.m. and any children who arrive after this time will be marked as late for that session, either with a 'L' or 'U' mark dependent on the reason for the late arrival.
+An 'N' will be applied if they do not arrive at all.
 Expected absences would show as the appropriate code on the electronic register.